Red wine headache

+A 2025 review found insufficient evidence to indicate that consumption of red or white wine triggered migraine headaches.

+Speculative causes

 Sulfites

-Many wines contain a warning label about sulfites, and some people believe that sulfites are the cause of RWH and other allergic and pseudoallergic reactions.
+Many wines contain a warning label about sulfites, and some people believe that sulfites are the cause of headaches and other allergic and pseudoallergic reactions.
 However, this may not be the case.
 Dried fruit and processed foods like lunch meat have more sulfites than red wine.
 Reactions to sulfites are not considered a "true allergy" and reactions more commonly occur in persons with asthma and may manifest themselves in difficulty breathing or skin reactions, rather than headache.

 Some wines may be exempt from including a sulfite warning.
 Wines that have under 10mg/L of sulfites do not need to be labeled that they contain sulfites.
 This includes added and natural sulfites, like sulfites that come from the soil, or those produced by yeasts during alcoholic fermentation.
 Wines labeled "100% Organic", "Organic", "Made With Organic Grapes", "Made With Organic and Non-Organic Grapes" or without organic certification may contain sulfites, and must disclose this on the label.
 This also means that the so called "Natural" wine can also contain sulfites.
-Different rules might apply in different continents.
+Different rules might apply in different countries.

 Histamine

-Histamine is present in a variety of fermented products such as wine, aged cheeses, and sauerkraut.
-Red wine has 20–200% more histamine on average than white wine, and those who react to it may be deficient in the enzyme diamine oxidase.
-Experts believe that in some individuals, alcohol consumption may lead to elevated plasma histamine levels even in the absence of histamines in the beverage consumed.
-A study of 16 people with an intolerance to red wine found no difference in reactions to low and high histamine wines.
-Other biogenic amines may also have an effect.

-Prostaglandins

-RWH could be caused by the release of prostaglandins which some people are not able to metabolize.
-Prostaglandins are substances that can contribute to pain and swelling.
-Ibuprofen, paracetamol and aspirin are prostaglandin inhibitors.
-Aspirin and ibuprofen were shown to be effective at blocking both early and late stages of the RWH, and paracetamol was effective in blocking the early stage.
+Red wine intolerance is supposedly linked to histamine intolerance.
+Histamine, a biogenic amine involved in immune responses, gastric acid secretion, and neurotransmission, has been identified in varying concentrations in different types of wine.
+One study observed that red wine contained significantly higher levels of histamine compared to white wine.
+However, another study demonstrated that some red wines have minimal histamine content.
+For instance, an analysis of histamine levels in 100 varieties of Austrian red wines from the 2004 vintage revealed a significant variation in histamine concentrations.
+This inconsistency in histamine content among red wines, coupled with the lack of reproducibility of symptoms in patients, raises questions about the validity of the clinical diagnosis of headache as a histamine-induced adverse reaction following red wine consumption.